 For more information on the city, check out my Barcelona guide

-10. Rut Montiel Wellness, Yoga
+10. Rut Montiel Yoga Class, Nerja

 When I visited Nerja recently I went to the loveliest yoga class hosted by Rut Montiel Wellness in the gardens of Hotel Parador.
 It was such a lovely class in a stunning location, with a view over the mountains and beach.
 If you’re in Nerja and you get the opportunity then you should definitely try it!
 Classes run on Monday, Wednesday and Friday mornings at 10.15.